Calabria: Etymology

 Starting in the third century BC, the name Calabria was originally given to the Adriatic coast of the Salento peninsula in modern Apulia.
 In the late first century BC this name came to extend to the entirety of the Salento, when the Roman emperor Augustus divided Italy into regions.
 The whole region of Apulia received the name Regio II Apulia et Calabria.
 By this time modern Calabria was still known as Bruttium, after the Bruttians who inhabited the region.
 Later in the seventh century AD, the Byzantine Empire created the Duchy of Calabria from the Salento and the Ionian part of Bruttium.
-Even though the Calabrian part of the duchy was conquered by the Longobards during the eighth and ninth centuries AD, the Byzantines continued to use the name Calabria for their remaining territory in Bruttium.
+Even though the Calabrian part of the duchy was conquered by the Lombards during the eighth and ninth centuries AD, the Byzantines continued to use the name Calabria for their remaining territory in Bruttium.

+Originally the Greeks used Italoi to indicate the native population of modern Calabria, which according to some ancient Greek writers was derived from a legendary king of the Oenotri, Italus.

-The modern name Italy derives from Italia, which was first used as a name for the southern part of modern Calabria.
-Over time the Greeks started to use it for the rest of the southern Italian peninsula as well.
+Over time the Greeks started to use Italoi for the rest of the southern Italian peninsula as well.
 After the Roman conquest of the region, the name was used for the entire Italian peninsula and eventually the Alpine region too.